 For this reason, the International Commission for Orders of Chivalry, at the Studium Academy of Casale and Monferrato for Art, Literature, History, Sciences and Various Humanities, in the rooms of the historic Filarmonica Academy, in the presence of the former Sovereign Houses of Europe, during the ceremonies for the 60th anniversary of its foundation, announced the partnership with Artvise for the creation of an exclusive service to certify through the blockchain technology the honors recognized as authentic.
 This activity boasts also the patronage of Historical Families of Italy and Historical Families of Europe.

 In this way, we attempt to hand over a millenary tradition to future generations, with the help of modern digital technologies to protect the identity of historical families, custodians of an enormous collective symbolic heritage and to limit and unmask the circulation of illegitimate honors: a practice that constitutes a crime in Italy and in many other countries.

 The new platform, accessible from the website www.icoc-cert.com, will be simple and intuitive.
 Just complete the registration process and upload your documents, to access your personal area and receive, once the Commission has verified the legitimate membership to an Order, your blockchain notarized certificate.
-Furthermore, the validity of the issued certifications will also be verifiable through a dedicated smartphone mobile app, able to read the QR code, like a “green pass”.
+Furthermore, the validity of the issued certifications will also be verifiable through a dedicated smartphone mobile app (downloadable on APPLE Store or GOOGLE Play), able to read the QR code, like a “green pass”.